prysmaticlabs/documentation/website/docs/prysm-usage/database-backups.md

 ## Beacon node

 Both the beacon node and validator use an embedded key-value store as a database called [BoltDB](https://github.com/boltdb/bolt) to store all important information.
-Backing up your beacon node database is a good practice, although **not critical** to being able to validate in eth2. if you want to perform a backup, here's the safest way to do it.
+Backing up your beacon node database is a good practice, although **not critical** to being able to validate in Ethereum consensus. if you want to perform a backup, here's the safest way to do it.

 ### Add the backup webhook flags to your beacon node